Joecstarr/joe-starr.com/content/speaking/research/kiw50/index.md

 ---

-*Arborescent Tangles* are constructed by taking a collection of twisted bands described by a weighted tree and connecting them with successive plumbing.
+*Arborescent knots (and tangles)* are constructed by taking a collection of twisted bands described by a weighted tree and connecting them with successive plumbing.

+{{<  slides/admonition type="Note" title="Note" markdownify="true" style="margin-top:4vh" >}}

+Arborescent and Algebraic describe the same family of knots (and tangles), but with slightly different notational strategies.

+{{<  /slides/admonition >}}

 {{% slides/citations %}}
 F. Bonahon and L. Siebenmann, New geometric splittings of classical knots, and the classification and symmetries of arborescent knots, [http://www-bcf.usc.edu/~fbonahon/Research/Publications.html](http://www-bcf.usc.edu/~fbonahon/Research/Publications.html)